|

 Mongolia

-This journey on horseback is a close encounter with Mongolian horsemen and their horses.
+A close encounter with the Mongolian horsemen and their exquisite horse culture!

+This horseback journey offers close encounters with Mongolian horsemen, nomadic people who have thus far been able to withstand modern pressures and lifestyles.
+There is no other nation in the world that depends on horses to such an extent.
+Mongolian horsemanship is famous and in many ways different than anywhere else.
 The herders keep their horses in a semi-wild condition, allowing them to live freely in harem groups.
-During the harsh winter in subzero temperatures, the horses are able to fend for themselves and protect their foals against predators such as wolves.
-There are no fences or any stables anywhere.
+During the harsh winter with extreme subzero temperatures, the horses fend for themselves and protect their foals against predators such as wolves.
+Fences or stables are virtually unknown.

 |